 Providing Information, Advice and Assistance (IAA) covers a range of activities that equip parents, prospective parents and family members with what they need to make informed choices about the care, health, education and recreation of their children, including those with specific requirements.
-Each LA has a duty to provide IAA to families (Duty 12 of the Childcare Act 2006).
+Each LA has a duty to provide IAA to families.